Top 3 Most Spoken Bisaya languages:

-Bisaya is a general term use to describe different Bisaya Ethnic groups and different Bisaya languages.
-Same with referring to the word Chinese, there are different ethnic groups of Chinese peole and different Chinese dialers/languages such as Mandarin.
-Cantonese etc.
+Bisaya is a general term use to describe different Bisaya Ethnic groups and different Bisaya languages who live in the different Bisaya islands in the Philippines.

 Note: There are also Bisaya people who live in the coastline of Borneo in Malaysia.

 These Languages are: Hiligaynon, Aklanon, Cebuano, Capiznon, Kinaray-a, Bantoanon, Romblomanon, Waray, Surigaonon, Cuyonon, etc.

 Many Cebuano-speaking people do not know the Ethnic and Language history of Bisaya Islands they assume that the Cebuano language is the only Bisaya or Binisaya language which is false.
 Hiligaynon, Aklanon, Cebuano, Capiznon, Kinaray-a, Bantoanon, Romblomanon, Waray, Surigaonon, Cuyonon are also BISAYA languages.
 Remember Cebu is not the only island in the BISAYA region, the other BISAYA islands that also speak Bisaya languages are Panay, Romblon, Guimaras, Negros, Cebu, Bohol, Siquijor, Leyte, Biliran and Samar.
 Panay, Romblon, Guimaras, Negros, Bohol, Siquijor, Leyte, Biliran and Samar.